Balaje/MultiScaleFEM.jl/README.md

 ### How to run the code?

-The code for the 1D example is located `HigherOrderMS_1d/examples/`.
+The code for the 1D example is located in `HigherOrderMS_1d/examples/`.
 There are three main scripts:
 - `1d_Poisson.jl`: Julia code to solve the Poisson problem using the higher-order multiscale method.
 - `1d_Heat.jl`: Code to solve the heat equation using higher-order multiscale method (HMM).
 - `1d_Heat_Corrected.jl`: Code to solve the heat equation using the **enhanced-higher-order** multiscale method (eho-HMM).

-To run the code, open terminal, change directory to `HigherOrderMS_1d/` and run
+To run the code, open a terminal, change the directory to `HigherOrderMS_1d/` and run

 ```zsh
 >> cd /path/to/package/HigherOrderMS_1d/